 When you invest with smart and connected people, the chances of you discovering a home run increases.

 For example, on September 15, 2022, Adobe announced it would be acquiring Figma, a design company, for $20 billion.
-The Kleiner Perkins 18 fund, which I invested in, led Figma’s Series B round at around a $400 million valuation.
+The Kleiner Perkins 17 fund led Figma's Series B round at around a $400 million valuation.
 In other words, after dilution, the return is between 35-40X!

 I remember when my softball buddy joined Figma back in 2019 after Uber.
 It was such an odd move to join this random design company.
 But here we are, just three short years later selling for mega bucks.